BPC-157 5 mg

 This is further supported by additional research, which has shown that BPC-157 can decrease the production of reactive oxygen species in the gastrointestinal tract.
 Studies have shown that a modified form of Lactococcus lactis bacteria increased levels of BPC-157 in cell culture, indicating that BPC-157 may play a role in probiotic modulation of gastrointestinal wound healing.

-BPC157 and Gastrointestinal Health
+Gastrointestinal Health

 Since BPC-157 is a derivative of a natural compound in human gastric juices, it is of particular interest in clinical research on gut health and for treating inflammatory bowel disease, leaky gut, and stomach ulcers.
 BPC-157 peptide plays a role in the brain-gut axis and naturally strengthens and protects the mucosal barrier of the digestive tract.
 This form of tissue repair is what it is currently best known for.
 In a rat model of esophagitis, untreated for 12-20 months, when given directly into the stomach, BPC-157 peptide therapy instantaneously recovered disturbed lower esophageal and pyloric sphincter pressure, suggesting an accelerated healing process resulting from BPC-157.